 Mount Zion Church was birthed out of a vision and a burden that God laid on the heart of a man named Gene Ouradnik.
 Gene was the Bemidji city attorney during the late 1960’s and early 70’s; he was also a leader in the charismatic renewal movement that was happening in the city at that time.
 Gene desired to see a church that fulfilled the New Testament pattern of living in the power of the Holy Spirit, seeing the gifts of the Spirit active in all the believers.
 When Gene was leaving the city in 1984, he communicated his vision and burden to three other men, who became the founding elders of this assembly: Steve Thompson, Sheldon Stockdale, and Dwight Flatt.

 Sheldon Stockdale was the first pastor of the church, which met in a building on Adams Avenue just outside of the city proper.
 Early on the church became connected with Way of the Cross church in Blaine, Minnesota, and our elders were ordained and sent forth under the auspices of Way of the Cross.
 Men associated with Way of the Cross provided oversight and visited on occasion to provide encouragement, instruction, and sometimes correction.
 Prominent among these were Don Pfotenhauer (pictured with his wife Marty), Chuck Porta, and Amos Halvorsen.
-Amos has since gone home with the Lord and Don is “retired” from active ministry, but Chuck still visits us a couple times a year.
+Amos has since gone home with the Lord and Don is “retired” from active ministry, but Chuck still visits us from time to time.

 Sheldon resigned as pastor and left in 1988.
 Under apostolic direction, Jim Mathis became our second pastor that year and served for seven years, until feeling led to move on to other ministries in 1995.
 At that time he told Steve, “I believe you’re supposed to be the next pastor.”